Skip to Content

 Windy road through Lindis Pass, New Zealand

-Driving through Lindis Pass is truly a unique experience, the landscape and scenery here are unlike anywhere else in New Zealand.
-At Lindis Pass, huge tussock-covered mountains surround you at every turn of your journey.
+Leaving the urban world behind, driving through Lindis Pass is truly a unique experience – the landscape and scenery here are unlike anywhere else in New Zealand!
+At Lindis Pass, huge tussock-covered mountains surround you at every turn of your journey, with every valley calling out for its own photo.

-Driving through Lindis Pass in winter is particularly special as the mountains have a light dusting of snow, but the road conditions can be treacherous during this season so be careful.
-Be sure to carry snow chains just in case.
+Driving through Lindis Pass in winter is particularly special, as the mountains enjoy a light and picturesque dusting of snow.
+That said, the road conditions can be treacherous during this season, so be careful while driving.
+Be sure to carry snow chains just in case!

 Bailey relaxes in the Hot Tubs Omarama, New Zealand